 - Knowledge assessments covering both depth and breadth dimensions

-- Portfolio reviews demonstrating versatility with a foundation of expertise
+- Portfolio reviews that demonstrate versatility alongside core expertise

 Reference Check Focus Areas